vikchupak/AWS/network/network3.md

 | EC2 in **Public Subnet**, auto-assign enabled  | Public      | ✅ Yes           | ✅ Yes               |                               |
 | EC2 in **Public Subnet**, auto-assign disabled | Public      | ❌ No            | ❌ No                |                               |
 | EC2 in **Private Subnet**                      | Private     | ❌ No            | ✅ Outbound via NAT  | ❌ No inbound                  |

+# Route tables

+- Each subnet must be associated with **one and only one** route table.
+- One route table → can serve many subnets
+- Subnets cannot have more than one route table
+- You can change subnet → route table association anytime
+- All subnets are assotiated to main route table by default